 EC-Council Certified SOC Analyst (CSA)

-An excellent place to start this training is taking In The Trenches: Security Operations Center, a course offered by the EC-Council on Coursera that provides a foundation on enterprise security structure, modern threat and attacker TTPs, the basics of incident response, and a basic primer to Security Onion.
+An excellent place to start this training is by taking In The Trenches: Security Operations Center, a course offered by the EC-Council on Coursera that provides a foundation on enterprise security structure, modern threat and attacker TTPs, the basics of incident response, and a basic primer to Security Onion.

 Salaries for SOC analysts can vary dramatically due to many factors, including location, employment status, job title, and the experience gained through professional development.